 LCCA Methods

 The LCCA uses NPV to consider capital costs and annual or otherwise periodic costs associated with construction, operation, maintenance, and material replacement over a 30-year time horizon.
 The goal of the LCCA is to compare the present value of several alternative treatment options at the building scale.
-NPV results are also compared to the district-scale for unsewered versus sewered AeMBR treatment configurations for mixed wastewater.
+NPV results are also compared to the district scale for unsewered versus sewered AeMBR treatment configurations for mixed wastewater.
 All costs are expressed in 2016 dollars.